tianocore/edk2/edk2/Tools/gcc/README.txt

 You will need

-  A recent version of gcc that is able to produce executables for the machine
+  A recent version (3.0 or later should be fine) of gcc that is able to produce
-    that you want to run this compiler on (the host machine). wget or curl tar bzip
+    executables for the machine that you want to run this compiler on (the host machine). wget or curl tar bzip